wofsauge/IsaacDocs/docs/Room.md

 ### Set·Slow·Down () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void SetSlowDown ( int Duration ) {: .copyable aria-label='Functions' }

+Apply a slow down effect for `Duration` logic frames (there are 30 logic frames per second).

+Using a negative `Duration` will not do anything at all, instead of making the slow down permanent as one might expect.

+???+ bug Bugs
+    This function will only apply a slow down effect on the player and not on all entities of the room.
+If you want to apply a slow down effect on all entities in the room, consider using [SetBrokenWatchState](#setbrokenwatchstate) with a `State` of `1` and add a timer to your script in order to count the elapsed frames.

 ___
 ### Set·Wall·Color () {: aria-label='Functions' }